migramirez2/Harmony-ONE/progress/soph-neou.md

+2024-10-04 Fri: This week, I refined the total supply script after discussions regarding how bridge-locked or wrapped of ONE Token are handled.
+I also fixed a bug that caused certain blocks to be skipped during indexing.
+Additionally, staked ONE tokens are now included in the calculation.
+The script is running again, although it’s taking longer to complete due to these updates.

+I also spent time reviewing and testing PRs aimed at progressing toward the HIP32 release.
+As a result, we've adjusted the planned HIP32 release date to October 31st, set to occur at epoch 2152 at 13:02 UTC.

+---

 Q3 Review:

 During Q3, my work primarily focused on addressing critical technical issues and preparing key protocol upgrades for Harmony.
 A major part of my efforts revolved around the HIP32 leader rotation feature, which was deployed on both devnet and testnet but surfaced issues when tested with external validators.
 This led to a significant shift in focus towards troubleshooting, reviewing, and testing multiple pull requests to replicate the instability, alongside improving internal logging and monitoring for better issue detection.
 The challenges encountered pushed back the HIP32 hard fork timeline, with the release now tentatively scheduled for mid-October.